 Candidates meeting the following minimum admission requirements will be considered.
 However, the number of available spots is limited, so only the most qualified candidates will be admitted:

-- Must apply for admission into the co-op option in study term one (1);
+- Must apply for admission into the co-op option prior to study term one (1);

 - Must have strong written and verbal communication skills;